-To understand why various probes can detect the pseudogap of either the 50\% or 100\% coverage of CuO$_2$ planes by INSEG, we point out that the relationship between $E^*$ and $T^*$, 2$E^*/k_B T^*$ = 7 $\pm$ 1, revealed in the UEPD plot, and that between $\Delta_g$ and $T_p$, 2$\Delta_g/k_BT_p$ = 7.9 $\pm$ 0.5 reported in Ref.\ \onlinecite{gom07}, are surprisingly similar, within the error band of the original construction of the UEPD.
-The UEPD was constructed by the data collected from many experimental techniques which probe an area with a length-scale that is much larger than the characteristic length-scale, $\sim$ 10$^{-9} m$, of INSEG.
+To understand why various probes can detect the pseudogap of either the 50\% or 100\% coverage of CuO$_2$ planes by INSEG, we point out that the relationship between $E^*$ and $T^*$, 2$E^*/k_B T^*$ = 7 $\pm$ 1, revealed in the UEPD plot, and that between $\Delta_g$ and $T_p$, 2$\Delta_g/k_BT_p$ = 7.9 $\pm$ 0.5 reported in Ref.\ \cite{gom07}, are surprisingly similar.
+The difference between the two relations is within the error band of the original construction of the UEPD.
+The UEPD was constructed by the data collected from many experimental techniques which probe an area with a length-scale that is much larger than the characteristic length-scale, $\sim$ 10$^{-9}$ $m$, of INSEG.
 This strongly suggests that the pseudogaps revealed in UEPD are the expectation value of the gap map sampled in the characteristic length-scale of the experimental probe.
-Indeed, it is intriguing to see that the gap map identified in the STM/S can be naturally related to the ``bulk'' pseudogap measured by various bulk probes: $E_{up}^*$ ($T_{up}^*$) and $E_{lp}^*$ ($T_{lp}^*$) are the gap energies (temperatures) when one half or the entire CuO$_2$ plane is covered by the INSEG, respectively.
-The former is detected by the deviation from the high-temperature trend that was measured by in-plane dc resistivity,\cite{ito93} and Nernst effect,\cite{dao10,ley12} and the latter are properties that are detected by various bulk and surface-sensitive probes.\cite{hon08} It is interesting to note that the 50\% coverage corresponds to 2D percolation limit of a square lattice.\cite{kes80} Therefore, we conclude that the upper and lower pseudogaps detected by different experimental probes must also be related to, besides the characteristic length-scale, the energy-scale of the experimental probes.
+Indeed, it is intriguing to see that the gap map identified in the STM/S can be naturally related to the ``bulk'' pseudogap measured by various bulk probes: $E_{up}^*$ ($T_{up}^*$) and $E_{lp}^*$ ($T_{lp}^*$) are the gap energies (temperatures) when one half and the entire CuO$_2$ plane are covered by the INSEG, respectively.
+The former is detected by the downward deviation from the linear temperature dependence of in-plane dc resistivity on cooling at the high temperature \cite{ito93}, and Nernst effect \cite{dao10,ley12}.
+The latter are properties that are detected by various bulk and surface-sensitive probes \cite{hon08}.
+It is interesting to note that the 50\% coverage corresponds to 2D bond-percolation limit of a square lattice \cite{kes80}, which clearly indicates the in-plane conductivity change is due to percolation.
+Therefore, we conclude that the upper and lower pseudogaps detected by different experimental probes must also be related to, besides the characteristic length-scale, the energy-scale of the experimental probes.
 In this context, the pseudogaps in the UEPD are the spatially ``averaged'' response of the gap map measured by the individual experimental probe.
-Depending on the characteristic energy-scale and length-scale of the experimental probes: some of the probes are sensitive enough to pick up the incipient inhomogeneous nanoscale electronic state, some probes pick up the percolation path and the others measure the true bulk property when the CuO$_2$ plane is completely covered by INSEG.
+Depending on the characteristic energy-scale and length-scale of the experimental probes: some of the probes are sensitive enough to pick up the incipient inhomogeneous nanoscale electronic state, some probes pick up the bond-percolation when completed and the others measure the bulk property when the CuO$_2$ planes are completely covered by INSEG.